Indian MRCA competition: Delays

 By 14 July 2014, it was reported another meeting of a sub-committee of the contract negotiation committee had been scheduled for later that week in Bangalore, with MoD, Air Force, Dassault, DRDO and HAL representatives to be in attendance.
 It was reported the contract negotiations had finally reached the stage where they could be finalised in the upcoming three months, after which the Cabinet Committee on Security (CCS) would review the approval process before the contract could be signed.
 According to a source, none of the previously eliminated candidates in the MMRCA competition could be officially re-evaluated.
 "There are only two possibilities.
 One, the deal is inked for the Rafale jets.
 Conversely, the entire MMRCA process is scrapped after being in the works for a decade, and a fresh global tender or RFP (request for proposal) is issued."
-On 16 July, it was reported the contract sub-committee would be negotiating final details in Bangalore from 17–19 July, leaving the way clear for finalising the contract.
+On 16 July, it was reported the contract sub-committee would be negotiating final details in Bangalore from 17 to 19 July, leaving the way clear for finalising the contract.
 "We expect total closure of negotiations over Transfer of Technology (ToT) from this round.
 With that done, we will have completed negotiations by sub-committees on ToT, offsets and maintenance.
 What will remain will be the overall cost and there too, 75 per cent of the work has been completed, " a senior MoD official said.
 ACM Raha expressed his optimism, and said the negotiations for the Rafale "are progressing well" and the contract is likely "sooner than later in the current financial year (2014–15)."
 Raha said he expected the IAF to attain a strength of 42 squadrons by 2022, up from the current number of 34, which is well below desired strength.
 Raha expressed confidence that the induction of the Rafale and the HAL LCA would "arrest the drawdown in the strength of fighter squadrons ... [the] IAF is likely to have its sanctioned strength of combat squadrons operational sooner than later."
 Sources indicated the IAF believes that Contract Negotiation Committee (CNC) could complete the necessary work before December 2014, after which the Cabinet Committee on Security (CCS) will consult with the Finance Ministry before signing the contract.
 On 12 August, Arun Jaitley, the new Defence Minister of India, issued a statement that negotiations will continue as planned.